-Working in a new environment - whether it be an office, the Campus Center, or a classroom – can open your eyes to what you are and aren’t interested in.
-Everyone has their own preferred work environment and culture.
-Discovering this now can help guide you to where you want to go after graduation.
+Working in a new environment—whether it be an office, the classroom, or even the Campus Center—can open your eyes to what you are interested in because everyone has their own preferred work environment and culture.
+Discovering this now can help guide you where you want to go after graduation.

 College is all about networking.
 While working, you build a web of professional contacts that can help guide you to valuable opportunities.
 Plus, you could gain a potential reference for future internships and graduate school applications.
 The sooner you begin networking, the better.

 Balancing your studies and working will help you learn how to manage your time efficiently.
 You'll have to make important decisions about how to use your time when you aren't in classes or at the workplace.
 This means delegating time for studying, eating, socializing, and taking care of yourself.

 When you start receiving a paycheck, you have to decide how to spend your money.
 If you're having trouble managing your money, MoneySmarts is a resource available to IUPUI students to assist them in making smart financial decisions.

 We get it—you're not sure if student employment is for you, or you may want to know a little bit more.
 Here are some answers to more common questions and concerns that may help.